 Strategic decision-making

-Skills needed to grow from fresher to partner
+Skills needed to grow from a fresher to a partner

 Technical knowledge is just the starting point.
 Growth depends on multiple skill areas.